miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 6. Maintains a step-based workflow with clean state transitions

 Thank you for pointing out my mistake.
 This implementation should be much more aligned with your framework's architecture and philosophy.

+---

+OMG, do you know how much you're busting my chop with the continued use of the double curly brace nunchuk mustaches?
+Not only do they wreak havoc on the Jekyll SGG publishing system I'm using (which I already told you), but look through BaseFlow for any examples that have to use them.
+Stick close to how these things are implemented in BaseFlow, even though we're not inheriting from BaseFlow.
+It's almost like you're copy/pasting the examples out of BaseFlow.
+What's happening here?
+You're not looking at my sample code even though you have full access to it and full context for this project, example code from Grok 3, a
+@.cursorrules file.
+Again, this feels like regression from Claude 3.5 Sonnet.
+What's going on here?